flare-foundation/go-songbird/README.md

 ### Legacy Version Upgrade

+Please note that the default database engine has changed from RocksDB to LevelDB.
+We recommend that you explicitly specify the database type you previously used if you want to avoid rebuilding from genesis.

 **If your node was previously running on the legacy version from the Gitlab repository, some directories need to be renamed/moved.**

 - The default root directory changed from `$HOME/.avalanchego` to `$HOME/.flare`.